 But the reason I'm calling is I'm just upset about Uncle Crazy Joe Biden.

-They need to take them down.
+They need to take him down.

-It's well seem fair.
+It doesn't seem fair.

-What's really really ridiculous about it all is how would they be acting if it was a Republican?
+What's really, really ridiculous about it all is how would they be acting if it was a Republican?

 And we know the answer.

-Uh people that we're hearing is Russia, Russia, Russia.
+People that we're hearing is Russia, Russia, Russia.

-How many times this is the biggest epic media fail ever?
+How many times, this is the biggest epic media fail ever.

-And they're gonna try and grab a line or two out of the Mueller report, but they still ignore what uh I'm telling you it's all coming cascading down.
+And they're going to try and grab a line or two out of the Mueller report, but they still ignore what I'm telling you.

 That will be the FISA applications.